GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 The training employs a batch size of 200 items for $T_"max" = 60$ epochs.
 A learning rate scheduler helps stabilizing the training and further improving the final results.
-Cosine annealing, proposed by Loshchilov and Hutter in @loshchilov_sgdr_2017, decays the learning rate according to the following scheme:
+Cosine annealing, proposed by Loshchilov and Hutter @loshchilov_sgdr_2017, decays the learning rate according to the following scheme:
 $
   eta_t = eta_0/2 (1 + cos(T_"cur" / T_"max" pi))
 $